-Welcome to the Lewis & Clark Counseling Psychology Marriage, Couple, and Family Therapy (MCFT) Program!
-This handbook is meant to be used along with the Lewis & Clark Graduate School of Education and Counseling Navigator Student Handbook to give you additional information that is specific to the MCFT program.
+Welcome to the Lewis & Clark Marriage, Couple, and Family Therapy (MCFT) Program!
+Becoming a marriage, couple and family therapist is a unique, life-changing journey.
+We hope that your participation in the program will be professionally fulfilling and personally rewarding!
+This handbook will help you chart your way.
+Use it along with the Lewis & Clark Graduate School of Education and Counseling Navigator Student Handbook to give you additional information that is specific to the MCFT program.